saikyun/freja/README.md

 ## Evaluation environment

 Whenever you run hit `Ctrl/Cmd+L` you run `freja/file_handling/save-and-dofile`.
-This saves the file, and then runs the file using janet's `dofile`.
+This saves the file, and then runs the file using a variant of janet's `dofile`.
 This leads to a new environment table being created (using `make-env`).
 This environment table is then used whenever you hit `Ctrl/Cmd+Enter`,
 which calls `freja/input/eval-it`.